sktime/sktime/docs/source/glossary.rst

     Application
         A single-purpose piece of code that practitioners write to solve a particular applied problem.
         Compare with :term:`toolbox` and :term:`framework`.

+    Bagging:
+        A technique in ensemble learning where multiple models are trained on different subsets of the training data, with each model having an equal vote in the final prediction.

+    Cross-validation:
+        A technique used to estimate the performance of a predictive model.
+The data is split into multiple folds, with the model trained on a subset of the folds and tested on the remaining fold.
+This process is repeated for all possible combinations of training and testing folds, and the performance metrics are averaged.

+    Ensemble learning:
+        A technique in which multiple models are combined to improve the overall performance of a predictive model.

+    Feature extraction:
+        A technique used to extract useful information from raw data.
+In time series analysis, this may involve transforming the data to a frequency domain, decomposing the signal into components, or extracting statistical features.

+    Generalization:
+        The ability of a predictive model to perform well on unseen data.
+A model that overfits to the training data may not generalize well, while a model that underfits may not capture the underlying patterns in the data.

+    Hyperparameter:
+        A parameter of a machine learning model that is set before training and affects the model's performance.
+Examples include the learning rate in a neural network, the number of trees in a random forest, or the regularization parameter in a linear model.

+    Model selection:
+        The process of selecting the best machine learning model for a given task.
+This may involve comparing the performance of different models on a validation set, or using techniques like grid search to find the best hyperparameters for a given model.

+    Resampling:
+        A technique used to address imbalanced datasets or to create more training data.
+Examples include oversampling, where the minority class is oversampled to balance the class distribution, or bootstrap resampling, where multiple datasets are created by randomly sampling with replacement from the original data.

+    Time series decomposition:
+        A technique used to separate a time series into its underlying components, such as trend, seasonality, and noise.
+        This can be useful for understanding the patterns in the data and for modeling each component separately.